MMA-HHG/MMA/README.md

 )
 * The code is still in the final development and testing.
 There will be no new major features in the first release.
 The interfaces may still evolve, and some bugs may be present.
 * *The compatibility of hdf5-files during the development is not guaranteed!*
 * The code is provided as it is with open source.
-We cannot provide guarantee for its usage.
+We cannot provide guarantee or take responsibility for its usage.
 * We are a small developer's group and our primary occupation is science.
 We would be grateful to discuss the usage of the code.
 However, we cannot provide a commerce-level full-scale support at the instant.
 * We would be grateful for your feedback!
 * We are working on more advanced siblings of the codes (3D-vectorial pulse propagation, 3D-TDSE) that will not be a part of the first release.
 Please contact authors for possible collaborations if you need the more advanced features.